 As plaintiff's counsel, Bob has obtained a jury verdict for $369 million in federal court in Sherman, Texas on claims for misappropriation of trade secrets, breach of contract, and usurpation of corporate opportunity.
 As defense counsel, Bob has successfully defended large claims: (a) a patent infringement claim for $100 million in Marshall, Texas; and (b) fraud claims asserted by 43 plaintiffs totaling $51 million in a 3-month long trial in state court in Houston.

 Seven of Bob's first chair trials have been patent cases and seven others have been trade secret cases.
 Bob has also tried two copyright cases involving software.
-Bob has experience in telecommunications, software, electronic payment, genetic test, construction, defense contracting, oil and gas exploration, and petrochemical distillation technologies.
+Bob has experience in telecommunications, software, electronic payment, genetic test, oil and gas exploration, and petrochemical distillation technologies.

-In addition to trying cases for American clients, Bob has faced the special challenge of representing clients from China, France, Germany, South Korea, and Taiwan.
+Bob has represented clients from China, France, Germany, South Korea, and Taiwan.
 In November 2014, Bob conducted a focus group exercise in Longview, Texas on the subject of trying patent cases for Asian companies and wrote a detailed report with specific recommendations.

 Bob has handled cases in federal and state courts throughout Texas.